The Night Shift: Unlocking the Hidden Power of Sleep, Dreams, and Cognitive Renewal

 [iv] We provide more explanation for brain biology in the following articles:

-Hulett, Brain Model, The Curiosity Vine, 2020 Hulett, Soccer Brain - the making of the beautiful game, The Curiosity Vine, 2020
+Hulett, Inside Your Brain: The Hidden Forces Behind Every Decision You Make, The Curiosity Vine, 2020 Hulett, Soccer Brain - the making of the beautiful game, The Curiosity Vine, 2020

 [v] We provide more explanation of neurotransmitters in the following articles: